FoundationDB/fdb-kubernetes-operator/README.md

 3. Set your $GOPATH, e.x. `/Users/me/Code/go`.
 4. Install [kustomize](https://github.com/kubernetes-sigs/kustomize).
 5. Install the [foundationDB client package](https://www.foundationdb.org/download).
-6. If you want to modify the manifests you currently need [gnu-sed](https://formulae.brew.sh/formula/gnu-sed).
+6. If you want to modify the manifests you currently need [yq](https://github.com/mikefarah/yq), we use the `v4.6.1` version.

 ### Running Locally